 Improperly Calibrated Machine

 Advanced equipment like the Intoxilyzer 8000 requires regular maintenance and proper calibration.
-The officer who issued your alcohol test must have followed the proper guidelines when administering the test.
-If he made a mistake, it’s possible that your BAC result is incorrect.
+The law enforcement officer responsible for conducting your alcohol test must adhere to strict protocols during the procedure.
+If any errors were made, there’s a potential your recorded BAC level is inaccurate.

 Your DUI lawyer will look into the facts of your case to ensure all procedures were followed properly.
 From the legitimacy of the traffic stop to the results of your breath test, it’s crucial to confirm that all law enforcement officers involved in your DUI case carried out their duties lawfully.
-If they didn’t, your lawyer may choose to challenge the Intoxilyzer test results so they won’t work against you in court.
+Should any discrepancies arise, your attorney may opt to challenge the validity of the Intoxilyzer test results so they won’t work against you in court.

 Machine Detects Mouth Alcohol